ultradox/awsug/docs/getting-started-blog.md

 # SUMMARY
 ---------------------------------------------------------------------

-# AWS User Group Getting Started Blog 💩
-I'm stoked to present the AWS User Group website custom built blogging engine 🎉 using [AWS Amplify development platform](https://aws.amazon.com/amplify/), [Vue.js](https://vuejs.org/), and a couple of other AWS services in the background.
+I'm stoked to present the AWS User Group new blogging thing  🎉 It uses [AWS Amplify development platform](https://aws.amazon.com/amplify/), [Vue.js](https://vuejs.org/), and a couple of other AWS services in the background.

-I'd like to walk you through the process of submitting your own content to the site.
-The process is quick and easy.
-All you need to get started is to register an account on this website, prepare your content using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), and submit your draft for publication!
+In this post, I'd like to walk you through the process of submitting your own content to the site.
+It's quick and easy.
+All you need is to register an account, prepare your content using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), and submit for publication.
+Next time, we'll take a closer look at the architecture and the [code base](https://github.com/ultradox/awsug).

 ![Photo by Glenn Carstens-Peters on Unsplash](https://awsug-image-bank.s3-ap-southeast-2.amazonaws.com/blog-1-getting-started/get-blogging-sm.jpg "Get Bloggin!")

 # CONTENT
 ----------------------------------------------------------------------